libcellml/docs-theory/ode_solutions.rst

 Interpretation in code: MathML, generated C, generated Python
 =============================================================
 The :code:`Generator` interprets your CellML model into a structure which can easily be passed to a numerical integrator.
-Consider the file created by completing :ref:`Tutorial 3<tutorial3>` to model a coupled system of first-order ODEs.
+Consider the file created by completing :tutorial:`Tutorial 3 <3>` to model a coupled system of first-order ODEs.
 The governing equations - that is, gradient of each variable as a function of all the others - were specified in the MathML block within the CellML as:

 .. code-block:: xml